ss4ws/ss4ws.github.io/_posts/2018-10-25-learning-log.md

 ---
 layout: post
 title: Learning Log
-excerpt: A form designed to help students record and see their progress overtime.
+excerpt: A form designed to help students record and see their progress over time.
 date: 2018-10-25 23:02:53
 modified:
 tags: teaching, learning, tracking